 In Ukraine, the consequences of the war are getting worse.
 The weather gets colder and the bombings haven't stopped.
 In late November, we went there to show you how the population is coping.
 And what we are doing to help.

-In this episode Aldo Gianfrate talks about the impact of the war on Ukrainian children, the fear that undermined their trust in others.
+This episode talks about the impact of the war on Ukrainian children, the fear that undermined their trust in others.
 With the educators of a school in Vysoky, in Kharkiv suburbs, AVSI tries to preserve the activities, despite the fear and the continuous blackouts.

 Children with candles